© Robert Kneschke; Shutterstock.com

 © ANDRANIK HAKOBYAN; Shutterstock.com

-Do you need a precise and detailed checklist so that you have all the important points of your event planning at a glance?
+Do you need a precise and detailed checklist so that you have all the important points for planning a barrier free event at a glance?

 No problem!
-TheCologne Convention Bureau is at your side to help you plan your event successfully and confidently.
-Our checklist is available for you to download - so that your event is guaranteed to be an enriching experience.
+Our checklist is available for you to download - so that your barrier free event is guaranteed to be an enriching experience.